"I never worry about diets. The only carrots that interest me are the number you get in a diamond."Mae West

 My Gold Nuggets are addictive when served warm and fresh as a snack with beer, perfect for watching the game.
 They can also be added to beans, greens, soups, stews, eggs, or as a salad topping, mixed into cornbread batter adding a tasty crunch.
 Here's a picture of a loaf of bread into which we baked them.
 Use them wherever you might add bacon.
 I once floated them in a cream and pumpkin soup.
 They.
 Were.
 Incredible.

-Mark Singleton is VP of Sales & Marketing for Rudolph Foods Co., the largest producer of cracklins and rinds in the world.
+Mark Singleton is VP of Sales & Marketing for Rudolph Foods Co., the largest producer of cracklings and rinds in the world.
 His company bought 120 million pounds of skin last year.
-They begin with hairless skin with the subcutaneous fat attached from the shoulders and hams (rump), slice them into strips, smoke them and cook them to break down the collagens and connective tissues and begin rendering the fat.
+When making them, they begin with hairless skin with the subcutaneous fat attached from the shoulders and hams (rump), slice them into strips, smoke them and cook them to break down the collagens and connective tissues and begin rendering the fat.
 They then simmer them in lard to render most of the remaining fat.
 They are then drained, and dried to form "pellets" ready for frying.
 Their ingredient labels couldn't be simpler: Pork skins and salt.
 No preservatives.

 The results are hard and crunch loudly.
 Frankly, for snackin I prefer cracklins to commercially made rinds.
 But commercial cracklins are great for cooking.
 My wife smashed some and baked them into a bread.
 They ranged from pea sized to powder.
 The moisture of the dough softened the big chunks slightly and the powder made a smashing flavor throughout the loaf.
 I pounded them to bread crumb size and coated some fish filets with them and pan fried them.
 OMG.